 Before you start a swim workout, we highly recommend investing in a swim cap that’s affordable and reliable, to make your training more comfortable.

 Swim caps come in all shapes, sizes, materials and styles, and we want to help you find the perfect swim cap for you!
+You can grab your own blue MySwimPro swim cap here.

 What’s the point of a swim cap?